Jade Eagleson (album)

 Jade Eagleson is the self-titled, debut studio album by Canadian country music artist Jade Eagleson.
 It was released on July 24, 2020 through Universal Music Canada.
-The album includes the #1 Canada Country hit "Lucky", the Platinum-certified hit "Got Your Name on It", as well as "Count the Ways", and "Close".
+The album includes the #1 Canada Country hit "Lucky", the Platinum-certified hits "Got Your Name on It" and "Count the Ways", as well as "Close".
 It was the most globally-streamed debut album for a Canadian country artist of all-time.

 Background

 Due to the COVID-19 pandemic, most artists were unable to release an album and support it with a tour.
 Despite this, Eagleson decided to release his debut album regardless, saying that the fans were "already losing out on so much with live shows not being around… It’s kind of a gift to [them]".
 Eagleson remarked that he felt "lucky" to have been able to record songs co-written by Chris Stapleton and Brad Rempel of High Valley on this album, while he co-wrote the other 8 tracks himself.